-Schmidt Hammer Lassen Architects joined the UN Global Compact initiative in 2008.
-Global Compact is the world's largest voluntary CSR initiative and initiates and supports corporate operational and strategic focus on social responsibility.
-This important initiative was started in 2000 under the leadership of then Secretary General Kofi Annan.
+Schmidt Hammer Lassen Architects joined the UN Global Compactinitiative in 2008.
+Global Compact is the world's largest voluntary CSR initiative; it initiates and supports corporate operational and strategic focus on social responsibility.
+This important initiative was started in 2000 under the leadership of then Secretary-General Kofi Annan.

-The overall goal is to actively commit companies to work to improve the major social, economic and environmental challenges that follow globalization.
-Global Compact has today grown to be an extensive international network of more than 12,000 signatories from over 170 countries.
+The overall goal is to actively commit companies to tackle significant social, economic, and environmental challenges that follow globalization.
+Global Compact has grown into an extensive international network of more than 12,000 signatories from over 170 countries.

-Global Compact's ten fundamental principles constitute the core of the stated objectives and cover four key focus areas: human rights, labour rights, environment, and anti-corruption.
+The Ten Principles of the United Nations Global Compact constitute the core of the stated objectives and cover four key areas: human rights, labour, environment, and anti-corruption.